danielrosehill/LLMs-on-LLMs/terminology/buffer-remarks.md

 # Prompt

-LLMs commonly prepend and finish the core text in their output with buffer remarks.

-Here's what I mean by one:

-"These additional questions further explore technical aspects, practical applications, ethical concerns, and future possibilities related to large language models (LLMs)."

-Do these aspects of inference have a name?
+> LLMs commonly prepend and finish the core text in their output with buffer remarks.
+Here's what I mean by one: "These additional questions further explore technical aspects, practical applications, ethical concerns, and future possibilities related to large language models (LLMs)."Do these aspects of inference have a name?

 # Output